AllenCellModeling/pytorch_fnet/README.md

 ```
 ./scripts/train_model.sh dna 0
 ```
-This will split the dna dataset up into test and training images and run training on the test images.
+This will split the dna dataset up into 25% test and 75% training images and run training on the test images.
-Should take ~XX hours, and the final output should be similar to this.
+Should take ~16 hours, and the final output should be similar to this.
 ```
 EXAMPLE OUTPUT OF SUCCESSFUL RUN OF TEST DATA
 ```